KarlVM12/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Try creating a simple voice interaction that combines speech recognition, Ollama processing, and text-to-speech output.
 Document what you built and how users responded to it.**\*\*
 <br>Script here: [Simple Ollama Back & Forth](./src/ollama_simple_interaction/ollama_voice_pipeline.py)
+<br> This is a back and forth between phi3 mini and the user.
+Ollama starts off with a spoken unique greeting and then the user can talk back, have it filtered through STT with vosk, then sent through to phi3 to form a response, phi3 streams back over its response which is spoken back to the user using piper TTS.
+I opted to have the model be hosted on my laptop to have much faster response times when communicating with phi3.
+But given this method, i could also then use a multitude of smarter smaller models as well like llama3.2:3b or qwen3:1.7b/4b.
+<br> Users responded way better when ha ving the model hosted on my laptop over just being on the raspberry as it was much faster.
+Some did express some concern about the answers Phi3 would give.
+Oftentimes it would contradict it self in the next sentence or just not really be too sure what it was talking about, but for SLMs this tends to be standard.
+Using a smarter smaller model like llama3.2:3b produced much more positive feedback in terms of knowledge and ability to hold conversation.
+The microphone capture was clunky at first which led to user responses being cut off and making the model more confused.
+When i relaxed the constraints on the mic capture, user acceptance to their prompt being answer in a satisfactory way was more positive as well.
+Even though Siri has existed and is much more advanced than this, people i used this with felt that this was something new or even 'creepy', although this could have been perpetuated by the fact that the TTS is also a little uncanny.

 ### Serving Pages